-Our Founding Board of Directors supports the work of Slingshot Memphis and provides mission-based leadership and strategic governance.
+Our Board of Directors supports the work of Slingshot Memphis and provides mission-based leadership and strategic governance.
 It is this distinguished group of leaders whose strategic decision-making and guidance steer the organization.

 Tom is a Senior Partner at McKinsey & Company, where he primarily serves healthcare institutions and governments on a range of strategic, organizational, and operational issues.
 Tom leads McKinsey's Advanced Analytics practice in North America and founded and leads its Healthcare Analytics group globally.
 Tom is a member of the Center for Corporate Innovation's Healthcare CEO Roundtable and speaks regularly at healthcare venues; including recently the National Association of Medicaid Directors, AHIP, and the National Governor's Association.
 Tom also has authored several publications including "The Trillion Dollar Prize: Using Payment to Drive Cost-Reducing Innovations."
 Tom has helped multiple social institutions on strategic and operational issues, including Habitat for Humanity and the United Way.
 Tom is also a member of the Board of Directors of Mercy Ships International and advises several social institutions in Memphis, Tennessee, where he lives with his wife and three school-aged children.
 Tom holds a Bachelor of Business Administration degree, with highest honors, from the University of Michigan Business School, where he concentrated in finance and computer information systems.